viacheslav-lasukov/PMBoK6/Artefacts/Project Management Plan/Subsidiary Management Plans/Quality management plan.md

 ---
 Section: ""
-Page: .nan
+Page: "NaN"
 tags: "#management-plan"
+Categories:
-Category: "Management Plan"
+  - "Management Plan"
 ---

 How do you deal with quality?